snootboop/google-homepage/README.md

-Test building the google homepage
+Brushing up on old skills.
+Recreating the google homepage.